NaitLee/Xonotic-Map-Repo/README.md

 - Xonotic-like style/theme, cool
 - Grid or Compact view, no more horizontal scrolling
-- Load "streamingly", Search, Sort & Filter, all being quick
+- Loading, Search, Sort & Filter, all being quick
-- Share a link of your filter configuration to let friends see
+- Share a link of your filter configuration to your friends

 And technically more:

 - No tons of "libraries" bloating the page
-- Only load about 2.0 MiB compact binary data (for ~15,000 maps), no more 8.9 MiB json (though, it *can* be used)
+- Only load about 2.0 MiB compact binary data (for ~15,000 maps), no more 8.9 MiB json (it *may* be used if required)
   Enabling HTTP gz/lzma compression will reduce it even more
 - I18n support available, though needs community effort